From fingertip to shoulder, hand therapists are here to help

 Arthritis

 At the Vancouver Hand Clinic, arthritis care is about attention to detail, compassion and experience.
-Our therapists provide a detailed assessment and subsequent individualized rehab plans which may include exercise, custom splint or bracing.
+Our therapists provide a detailed assessment and individualized rehab plans which may include exercise, custom splint or bracing.
 And of course, lots of sensible advice.

 Stephanie Chung has extensive experience in arthritis management through her many years of work with OASIS and the Arthritis Program at Vancouver Coastal Health.
 She also teaches Masters level arthritis courses in the UBC Department of Occupation Therapy.